Bidding on a Level Playing Ground

 Step Two: Building Assessment

-Our next step is to do a physical inspection of the roof itself to determine its condition and what needs to happen.
-Our team will inspect the roof to determine whether it can be repaired or restored or whether it needs to be replaced.
+Our next step is to inspect the roof to determine its condition and what needs to happen.
+Our team will inspect the roof to decide whether or not it can be repaired or restored or needs replacement.
 Sometimes, what the client believes they need isn’t really necessary at this time.
 The physical assessment will help us provide the best recommendations for what will match the client’s goals.

 Step Three: Scope of Work and Specifications